reactorlabs/rir/documentation/debugging.md

         n          serialize and deserialize the dispatch table on every `n`th RIR call.
 WARNING: This sometimes prevents optimization

+#### Library Optimization

+    RIR_UNSOUND_ASSUME=
+        1          when compiling closures, don't insert any assumption checks.
+                   Furthermore, mark properties (such as strictness) even if they can't be proved, if they were never recorded.

 ### Disassembly annotations

 #### Assumptions